Deciding which are the smartest dog breeds isn't easy because different breeds have different types of intelligence and

 According to leading canine researcher Stanley Coren, PhD there are three types of canine intelligence:

-But we have to start somewhere, so below I've featured a list of the dozen breeds which are considered to be at the top of the heap, according to dog obedience experts and judges....
+Here are a dozen breeds which are considered to be at the top of the heap according to numerous dog obedience experts, professionals and judges....

-You'll notice that this list of the smartest dog breeds is made up of working dogs (yes, even the Papillon who was bred from similar ancestors as Spaniels, and the Schnauzer who started off as a farm dog and hunter of vermin).
+You'll notice that this list of the smartest dog breeds is made up of working dogs (yes, even the Papillon started off as a farm dog and hunter of vermin).

 But the smartest dog breeds also need to perform at a consistently high level in both the 'Instinctive' and 'Adaptive' areas of canine intelligence.

 For example, in order for a Border Collie to do his job properly he needs to:

 When a Border Collie is herding sheep he is using all 3 areas of intelligence and truly is demonstrating how smart he is!

 But some jobs that dogs do require less obedience work and more independent-thinking..... for example dogs who guard livestock in remote areas and who are expected to work alone for long periods (this includes breeds such as the Great Pyrenees).

 The need to be self-reliant becomes an instinctive behavior over generations, and that ability to think for themselves can be at war with an owner's desire for the dog to obey him instantly and without question.